4 Implementing Oracle Linux Security

 Configuring and Using Authentication

 Authentication is a method of verifying the identity of users.
 The operating system authenticates user names and passwords by comparing this information to data stored on the system.
-If the login credentials match the data, then access to the system is opened.
+If the login credentials match the data, then access to the system is granted.
 For more information, see Oracle® Linux 7: Setting Up System Accounts and Authentication.

 Configuring and Using Pluggable Authentication Modules